Art and Wine Faire

 Ride-share options like taxis, Uber, and Lyft, or friends are terrific ways to get to the event.
 Eligible riders can call Paratransit.
 A few ideas for drop off or pick up are:

-> The Union 76 gas station located at 1541 Park Street has an area your driver can pull right into.
+> The Linoln Gas Station located at 1541 Park Street has an area your driver can pull right into.
 This area is near the Kids Carnival.

-> The Arco gas station located at 1260 Park Street on the corner of Encinal Avenue and Park Streethas space where your driver can pull right into.
-This area is across the street from our Encinal Music Stage.
+> The CVS located at 2314 Santa Clara on the corner of Santa Clara Avenue and Oak Street has space where your driver can pull right into.

 Where can I find parking?